StijnWoestenborghs/python-cpp-binding/README.md

 ## A) Running using Docker

 An ubuntu docker image with all the required dependencies is provided by `docker/Dockerfile`.
-The C++ binding is built in `docker/build_binding.sh` and both the C++ executable and the DLL in python are called by `docker/entrypoint.sh`.
+The C++ binding and both the C++ executable and the DLL in python are called by `docker/entrypoint.sh`.
 The entire project setup can be executed by:
 >
 >   `docker compose build binding`
 >   `docker compose up binding`